ZackTanCZ/Expenses_Analysis/PBI_DB.md

 The PBIB also act as a platform to learn and apply different skillsets (e.g. DAX, Data Modelling practices, ETL(using Python, Power Query & M) and answer various question about the user spending habits.
 For Example,

-* What is the total expenses til date?
+* What is the total expenses to date?
-* What is the average spending
+* What is the average spending?
-* Which category incurred the most expense
+* Which category incurred the most expense?

 The PBIB consist of two pages of report.
 The first page provides an bird's eye view